calindragomir/roman-numeral-api/docs/plans.md

 perform more tasks.<br>
 Things to consider are:
 - sending alert emails on build failures
-- add deployment steps to push packages to different repositories.
+- :warn: The `publish` step is intentionally left out, this needs to be completed to push packages to allowed repositories.

 ### Add Spring Boot Admin
 The fact that the project uses Spring Boot makes it possible to enable the Spring Boot Admin application.<br>